Xinjiang internment camps: Groups that are targeted for surveillance

+Research and estimates

+According to a 2019 report by Mercator Institute for China Studies (MERICS), there were two key studies that had independently estimated that around one million people had been detained in Xinjiang.

+Adrian Zenz, a senior fellow in China studies at the Victims of Communism Memorial Foundation, has been primarily cited in the early estimates.
+Zenz's analysis uses accounting figures derived from documents that were reportedly leaked by anonymous Chinese public security officials to Istiqlal, a Turkey-based Uyghur exile media organization.
+Using Radio Free Asia reports and his own research, Zenz estimated the total internment figures to be "anywhere between several hundred thousand and just over one million" in 2018.

+The Chinese Human Rights Defenders (CHRD), a US-based organisation, later published their estimate of one million detained Uyghurs.
+Reportedly, they had based their estimate on the interviews with eight ethnic Uyghur individuals who came from eight different villages in southern Xinjiang between mid-2017 and mid-2018.

 History

-Beginning in 2017, local media outlets generally referred to the facilities as "counter-extremism training centers" (去极端化培训班) and "education and transformation training centers" (教育转化培训中心).
+Beginning in 2017, local media outlets generally referred to the facilities as "counter-extremism training centers" and "education and transformation training centers".
 Most of those facilities were converted from existing schools or other official buildings, although some of them were purpose-built.
+Assignment to a VETC was generally a consequence in lieau of a criminal charge or prosecution.

 The heavily policed region and thousands of check points assisted and accelerated the detention of locals in the camps.
 In 2017 the region constituted 21% of all arrests in China despite comprising less than 2% of the national population, eight times more than the previous year.
 The judicial and other government bureaus of many cities and counties started to release a series of procurement and construction bids for those planned camps and facilities.
 Increasingly, massive detention centers were built up throughout the region and are being used to hold hundreds of thousands of people targeted for their religious practices and ethnicity.

 Victor Shih, a political economist at the University of California, San Diego, said in July 2019 the mass internments were unnecessary because "no active insurgencies" existed, only "isolated terrorist incidents".
 He suggested that because a great deal of money was spent setting up the camps, the money likely went to associates of the politicians who created them.

 According to the Chinese ambassador to Australia Cheng Jingye in December 2019, all of the "trainees" in the centers have graduated and have gradually returned to their jobs or found new jobs with government assistance.
 Cheng also called reports that one million Uyghurs had been detained in Xinjiang "fake news" and that "what has been done in Xinjiang has no ... difference with what the other countries, including western countries, [do] to fight against terrorists."